kepidet/starbucks-offer-success/README.md

 - Which age groups complete the offer?
 - How well can we predict the success of offers?

+After data cleaning, I will use a few machine learning model to predict the offer success.

 ## Dataset<a name="dataset"></a>

 The data is contained in three files: